RzLModz/o/README.md

 # PLEASE SUBSCRIBE MY YOUTUBE
-> Created by RzLModz
+> Created by RzLModz😈
 >
 > How to install in termux
 >